Treatment of Shoulder Arthritis in Germany

 - intra-articular injections.

 Temporary improvement can be obtained by blocking the shoulder with local anesthetics and glucocorticoids.
 Pain and other symptoms may decrease for several weeks.
-However, it is often impossible to repeat injections, because due to glucocorticoids, degenerative changes in cartilage progress faster, which only brings the joint replacement surgery closer.
+However, it is often impossible to repeat injections, because due to glucocorticoids, degenerative changes in cartilage progress faster, which only brings joint replacement surgery closer.

 Arthroscopy is a minimally invasive intervention on the joint.
 The doctor inserts thin, long instruments and a mini video camera through short incisions into the shoulder.
-He can remove cartilaginous loose bodies, polish the articular cartilage, remove the inflamed synovial membrane.
+He can remove cartilaginous loose bodies, polish the articular cartilage, and remove the inflamed synovial membrane.

 The operation is significantly less traumatic as compared to conventional open surgical interventions.
-In just a few weeks, patients recover and can return to normal life, without pain and without functional limitations.
+In just a few weeks, patients recover and can return to normal life, without pain and functional limitations.

 Shoulder replacement surgery

 If other methods do not work or the doctor considers them unpromising due to severe arthritis, they resort to joint replacement surgery.
-The person's own shoulder joint is removed and replaced with an artificial one.
+The person's shoulder joint is removed and replaced with an artificial one.